Ray-Way Products

 Welcome to Artesia, NM (Location)

-Looks like a small flock of Canadian geese made a stopover on their way south.
+Looks like a small flock of Canadian geese are making a stopover on their way south.

 Fuel Stop #3: Carlsbad, New Mexico